RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/01-Customer_Flow - Day 1.md

 # Challenge 1: Customer Flow

 ## Introduction
-On this challange you will put customer shoes and you understand what customer needs to do to purchase the product via Azure Marketplace.
+On this challenge you will put customer shoes and you will understand what customer need to do to purchase the product via Azure Marketplace.
 As well you will familiar with SaaS Fulfillment API which is main point for communication with Azure Marketplace.

 ## Description
 You need to go to azuremarketplace.com and subscribe one of the offer.
 You need to select one of the free offer as you are using sponsorship subscription.
-You cannot pay for partner product using Azure Credists.
+You cannot pay for partner product using Azure Credits.
 We recommend to use one of our partners' published offers:
 E.g. [Atlas MongoDB](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/mongodb.mdb_atlas_oct2020?tab=PlansAndPrice) or [Twillo SendGrid](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/sendgrid.tsg-saas-offer?tab=Overview)

 ### The Landing Page authentication workflows
-Lets analyse what happens during purchase.
+Lets analyse what happened during your purchase.

 ![sell_thru_ms](images/sell_thru_ms.png)

-1. Customer found a product on Azure Portal, Azure Marketplace or got direct link from someone and clicks "Get it now"
+1. Customer found product on Azure Portal, Azure Marketplace or got direct ling from someone and click "Get it now"
-2. The account is validated via Azure Active Directory to be the same account that is used to access current Azure services.
+2. They validated via Azure Active Directory, the same account that is used to access current Azure services.
-3. Customer is being redirected to page for subscription enablement
+3. Customer is redirected to page for subscription enablement
-4. Idenity of a purchaser is validated and confirmed that this customer has right to purchase your offer
+4. Identity of a purchaser is validated and confirming  that this customer has right to purchase your offer
-5. Customer providing basic information about subscription, confirming selected pricing plan and click subscribe
+5. Customer providing basic information about subscription and confirming selected pricing plan and click subscribe
-6. Azure creates product subscription and attaches this position to customer invoice, but billing is not active yet
+6. Azure create product subscription and attach this position to customer invoice but billing is not active yet
-7. Customer is redirected to your landing page where you can collect required data for account activation
+7. Customer is redirected to your landing page where you can collect or required data for account activation
-8. Customer might be redirected by you either directly to product page or instructed about further steps.
-Please remember that you need to activate billing withing 30days using API.
+8. Customer might be redirected by you to product or instructed about further steps.
+You need to remember that you need to activate billing withing 30 days using API.
 30 days grace period is for you to finish configuration and expose solution to customer

-If something will go wrong with customer configuration or customer will drop subscription configuration in the middle of steps please remember that you have those data in [***Azure Storage Leads Table***](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-azure-table) and you can constact with customer and help with finishing the process.
+If something will go wrong with customer configuration or customer will drop subscription configuration in the middle of steps please remember that you have those data in [***Azure Storage Leads Table***](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-azure-table) and you can contact with customer and help with finishing the process.

 ### Landing Page